nearform/temporal_tables/README.md

 make performance_test_original
 ```

-This required the original extentions to be installed, but will automatically add it to the database.
+This required the original extensions to be installed, but will automatically add it to the database.

 On the test machine (my laptop) the complete version is 2x slower than the nochecks versions and 16x slower than the original version.

 Two comments about those results:

 - original c version makes some use of caching (i.e to share an execution plan), whilst this version doesn't.
-This is propably accounting for a good chunk of the performance difference.
+This is probably accounting for a good chunk of the performance difference.
 At the moment there's not plan of implementing such caching in this version.
 - The trigger still executes in under 1ms and in production environments the the network latency should be more relevant than the trigger itself.

 <a name="the-team"></a>